 - Monopolize conversations under the pretense of keeping the ball rolling.

-Conversely, true confidence means seeing the worth of your accomplishments as well as understanding your shortcomings — and being willing to work on them.
+Conversely, true confidence means seeing the worth of your accomplishments and understanding your shortcomings — and being willing to work on them.

 From that perspective, we can imagine that a truly confident person would be able to: